 - OSHA Standard 1910.178(p)(1)

-These regulations aren’t to be taken lightly either.
+These regulations are not to be taken lightly either.
 The penalties for disregarding OSHA-mandated forklift checks can be steep.
-In fact, companies have been fined huge sums of money for neglecting them:
+In fact, companies have faced hefty fines for neglecting them:

-A meat company in Nebraska was fined $22,000 by OSHA in 2012 for forklift violations that should’ve been caught and corrected during a pre-trip inspection.
+- A meat company in Nebraska was fined $22,000 by OSHA in 2012 for forklift violations that should have been caught and corrected during a pre-trip inspection.

-A transportation company in Illinois was fined $108,020 by OSHA in 2014 for a number of safety violations, including failure to remove a forklift from operation that needed repairs.
+- A transportation company in Illinois was fined $108,020 by OSHA in 2014 for several safety violations, including failure to remove a forklift from an operation that needed repairs.

-A retail chain in Ohio was fined $258,672 by OSHA in 2018 for failure to fix faulty brakes, despite the issue being reported by their employees.
+- A retail chain in Ohio was fined $258,672 by OSHA in 2018 for failure to fix faulty brakes despite being reported by their employees.

-Now, you might be wondering: Is there an OSHA daily forklift inspection checklist?
-The answer is that OSHA does in fact provide a few generic inspection templates on their website.
+You might be wondering: Is there an OSHA daily forklift inspection checklist?
+The answer is that OSHA does provide a few generic inspection templates on its website.

-We've made this really simple by creating a free, downloadable pre-shift weekly inspection sheet that you can modify as needed.
-You'll find it in the section below.
+We have made this simple by creating a free, downloadable pre-shift weekly inspection sheet that you can modify as needed.
+You will find it in the section below.

 Daily Pre-Trip Inspection Items

-We’ve taken the liberty to assemble the most common items that comprise a daily pre-trip inspection.
-And we’ve noted which items are for internal combustion (IC) and electric (E) trucks only.
+We have taken the liberty to assemble the most common items included in a daily pre-trip inspection.
+And we have noted which items are for internal combustion (IC) and electric (E) trucks only.

 Download Your Free Weekly Forklift Inspection Checklist

-That said, different forklifts can require different daily inspection items.
-So, make sure to also consult the operator’s manual for the particular forklift to be operated.
+That said, different forklifts can require different daily maintenance inspection items.
+So, consult the operator manual for the particular forklift you are operating.

 How Often Should Forklifts Be Serviced?

-Now that you know what items need to be checked before operating, let’s move on to the actual service actions required to maintain a forklift.
+Now that you know what items to check before operating, let us move on to the service actions required to maintain a forklift.

 For starters, the two most common maintenance intervals for forklifts are: